 - 2 chilli peppers (dried)

 Heat sesame oil in a wok.
-Once the oil is heated, add garlic, ginger and dried chillies.
+Add garlic, ginger and dried chillies.
 Sauté until fragrant.
 Add shallots along with soy sauce, vinegar, dark sauce and water.
 Optionally, add some 'Shaoxing' wine.

 Step 3 of 4